“It seems to me that the purpose of an economy

 should be to serve life, not money.”

 During our three days at sea, news would trickle in over the radio about the rapidly deteriorating U.S. economy.
 Persistent unemployment and underemployment was triggering a reduction in consumer demand, which was leading to more unemployment, which caused a further drop in demand resulting in a vicious downward economic cycle.
 With less tax revenues, public services were dropping and governments were going into greater debt.
-Perhaps this was the unintended consequence of ‘progress’ from automation, off-shoring, deregulated trade, market instability from excessive financial speculation, and a cheap-labor immigration policy.
+Perhaps this was the unintended consequence of too much ‘progress’ from automation, off-shoring, deregulated trade, market instability from excessive financial speculation, and a cheap-labor immigration policy.

 And consumer uncertainty can have negative ramifications for the financial system and for the economy as well — ramifications that are reinforcing rather than self-correcting.
 For example, once the economy starts to falter, the same positive feedback mechanisms that worked during expansion now work in the opposite direction, pushing the economy further into recession.
-Add to the mix a growing and aging population, and the dangers of a downward economic spiral are exacerbated — higher levels of growth are required to maintain the same average income levels and provide sufficient revenues for increased health and social costs.
+Add to the mix a growing and aging population, and the dangers of a downward economic spiral are exacerbated as higher levels of growth are required to maintain the same average income levels and provide sufficient revenues for increased health and social costs.

-The news from the mainland also told of riots that were breaking out in some cities to protest police brutality and blatant racism.
-Fires were raging in several dry, drought-stricken southwestern states.
+The news from the mainland also told of riots that were breaking out in some cities to protest police brutality and systemic racism.
+Fires were raging in several dry, drought-stricken southwestern and western states.
 Economic hardship was replacing a boom-town economy in North Dakota as expensive, debt-heavy, junk-bond-fueled fracking was being squeezed by sustained low oil prices on the world market.
 And a volatile stock market with too many unexplainable and unpredictable downward spikes was unnerving investors.

 Bob, Lua, and I were sipping coffee and tea on deck one morning before any of the passengers were up and about.
 Hearing all this bad news brought to mind a book I had read several years ago.
 In the movie version of that book, Into the Wild, Eddie Vedder of Pearl Jam was on the soundtrack singing, ‘Society, you’re a crazy breed, I hope you’re not lonely, without me.’
 It made me think about how comforting it was to be out here right now, away from the stresses and economic turmoil brewing on the mainland.